 Market Notice of Timeline, Submission of Affidavits and Commencement of Allocation Activities

 The CAISO will issue a Market Notice to inform interested parties as to the timeline for commencement of allocation activities.
-The market notice will specify the due date for Interconnection Customer submittal of affidavits attesting to each proposed Generating Facility’s eligibility status and retention information, the due date for the study deposit for Energy Only projects seeking TP Deliverability, and for anticipated release ofallocation results to Interconnection Customers.
+The market notice will specify the due date for Interconnection Customer submittal of affidavits attesting to each proposed Generating Facility’s eligibility status and retention information, the due date for the study deposit for Energy Only projects seeking TP Deliverability, and the anticipated release date for allocation results to Interconnection Customers.
 There are two major components of the allocation process, which are described in detail in GIDAP BPM Sections 6.2.9.3 and 6.2.9.4, respectively.

 The remainder of this GIDAP BPM Section 6.2.9.1 describes the affidavits that Interconnection Customers submit in support of the process for allocating TP Deliverability.
 Three different affidavits are needed prior to the allocation process, and are listed below.